Transatlantic and British Isles Circumnavigation Cruise (Part 1)

 Crossing the Equator and International Date Line

-One of the many fun activities we experienced on this voyage was the line crossing ceremony when the ship crossed over the equator.
+One of the many fun activities we experienced on this voyage was the line-crossing ceremony when the ship crossed over the equator.
 Sailors have for centuries celebrated such crossing with an initiation rite that, unfortunately, often involved extreme hazing.
 Luckily for us, Holland America doesn’t do any of that, at least for us passengers.
 Those crossing the equator at sea earn the title of Shellback.
 Our crossing coincided with crossing the International Dateline, which made us Golden Shellbacks.
 Additionally, our crossing occurred at the Vernal Equinox which added the Royal Order of the Purple Porpoise to our honors.
 Each passenger received a certificate, signed by the Captain, attesting to our elevation into the Royal Order of the Purple Porpoise Golden Shellback.
 I celebrated the occasion with a double Knob Creek Rye whiskey.

-The first part of our 28 day Hawaii and Tahiti cruise was very relaxing, and we met lots of fun and interesting people.
+The first part of our 28-day Hawaii and Tahiti cruise was very relaxing, and we met lots of fun and interesting people.
 It was wonderful to see Hawaii again and renew our relationship with the islands.

 Black Patch Distilling Company